nhsconnect/prm-practice-migration-staging/_steps/migration-key-phases/04-technical-survey.md

 group: migration-key-phases
 ---

-Checking the current hardware and software at the Practice for compatibility.
+Checking the current hardware and software at the practice for compatibility.
 Scheduled to happen shortly after the Kick-off